 After completing your online orientation module, you will fill out a poll with your preferred dates for a registration appointment.
 When we receive that information, we will contact you to schedule your appointment.

-Please note: Individual registration appointments will be offered beginning on September 30th and must be scheduled at least 10-14 days in advance to allow time for transfer credits and financial aid to be processed prior to your arrival on campus.
-Appointments will be available from 8:30 am - 3:30 pm Monday-Friday.
+Please note: Appointments must be scheduled at least 10-14 days in advance to allow time for your official transcript to be evaluated and financial aid documents to be processed prior to your appointment.
 We will do our best to accommodate your schedule, but appointments are filled on a first-come, first-served basis.

 Parents are welcome to attend with their students.
-However, parents and guests will not be permitted into testing at any time, and students will have to complete a FERPA waiver in order to allow others to accompany them into the advising and registration session.
+However, parents and guests will not be permitted into testing at any time, and students will have to complete a written and verbal FERPA waiver in order to allow others to accompany them into the advising and registration sessions.
+Please be sure to email your advisor prior to your appointment to let them know you will have a guest and notify them of their name.
+We do this to ensure your private information is not shared with anyone you do not wish.

 If you will need services to fully participate in an orientation such as large print, interpreting services, braille, extended time for placement testing, assistance filling out forms or assistance reading forms, please call the Office of Orientation Programs at 989-964-4070 or email orientation@svsu.edu.
 SVSU is committed to providing equal access to all university services, programs, and activities.
 See information on policies, procedures, resources, and forms available to current students.